citusdata/test-automation/README.md

 # <a name="advanced-fab"></a> Advanced fab Usage

-By default your fab commands configure the entire cluster, however you can target roles or individual machines.
+By default your fab commands configure the entire cluster, however you can target individual machines.

-- `fab -R master pg.restart` will restart postgres on the master node.
-- `fab -R workers pg.stop` will shutdown pg on all the workers.
 - `fab -H 10.0.1.240 pg.start` will start pg on that specific node.

 You can also ask to run arbitrary commands by adding them after `--`.